alejandramorell/BayesianFES/java_code/src/main/java/org/example/realTimeExecution/README.md

 ## Configuration

-1. Configuration of the serial ports in Main.java.
+1. Configuration of the serial ports in `Main.java.`
-2. Set stimulation parameters in Main.java
+2. Set stimulation parameters in  `Main.java.`
-3. Change output paths to save results for plotting in MATLAB in Main.java
+3. Change output paths in `Main.java.` to save results for plotting in MATLAB
-4. Baud Rate for SerialReaderQuaternion is 115200-8-1-N, change if needed.
+4. Baud Rate for `SerialReaderQuaternion` is 115200-8-1-N, change if needed.
-5. Baud Rate for FESController is 9600-8-1-N, change if needed.
+5. Baud Rate for `FESController` is 9600-8-1-N, change if needed.